 The biggest challenge is not really knowing what you are doing, getting stuck, and trying to read unintelligible documentation!
 The teachers at SPICED break it down into manageable chunks, are aware of what you don’t know and teach you all you need to know so that when you need to use documentation to figure out how to use a library, etc., the vocabulary is not so foreign.

-Now you’ve finished at SPICED, what are you hoping to do?
+Now you’ve finished at SPICED, what are you up to?

 What advice do you have for people who are thinking about making a career change and thinking about attending a coding bootcamp?